 Speaking of Farmer’s Markets, check out this blog post on why we buy from Sunworks Organic Farm.
 You can find them at Old Strathcona & St Albert Farmers Markets!

-We finally checked this gem out!
-Famous for cocktails, they’re also open for Sunday Brunch!
-While I don’t expect much from a mainly dinner-service establishment, this breakfast blew it out of the park for me.
+When finally checked this gem out, we could not believe how divine their food was!
+Famous for cocktails, they were also open briefly for Sunday Brunch.
+While I usually don’t expect much from a mainly dinner-service establishment, this breakfast blew it out of the park for me.
 Best omelette to date.
 Not kidding!
-Our entire table ordered the omelette and now I’m kind of sad I didn’t get to try anything else on the menu, so we’re going back!
-Purely for research for you guys though 😉

 #6: Ampersand 27 // 10612 82 Ave NW (Old Strathcona)